prantlf/v-cargs/README.md

 Short and long option variants can be delimited either by `|` or by `,`, which can be followed by a space.
 A value of a variable can be enclose either in `<` and `>`, or in `[` and `]`.

+If a negative option is entered, the field in the options structure has to be still positive - without the `no_` prefix.
+This is usually used to declare flags, which are enabled by default and can be disabled by the negative option:

+    --no-line-breaks  a boolean flag, long variant only

 ### Options

 Two command-line options will be recognised and processed by the `parse` function itself: